-Unfortunately, there is no road map for this because the Assistant career path is so varied and we all have such different experiences in the role, that change from job to job and company to company.
-A lot of this work you will have to do on your own, with the support of your Executive.
+Unfortunately, there is no road map for this because the Assistant career path is so varied, and we all have such different experiences in the role, that change from job to job and company to company.
+As a result, a lot of this work you will have to do on your own, with the support of your Executive.
 But.

 You’ve got to do it!

-To make sure that you future proof your Assistant career and that you are not left behind, this level of interaction within your business is imperative.
+To ensure that you future proof your Assistant career and that you are not left behind, this level of interaction within your business is imperative.

 It is as vital as it was 30 years ago to know how to use computers and new technology.
 If you only work on administrative tasks and do not work strategically, your role will be replaced by AI and automation.

-Also, it’s worth noting that the strategic work, this is where the reward and recognition lives, this is how you get yourself noticed and develop your Assistant career.
+Also, it’s worth noting that the strategic work is where the reward and recognition lives.
+This is how you get yourself noticed and develop your Assistant career.